hansangwoo-data/ecommerce-revenue-analysis-sql/README.md

 * Suits showed a high average price (117) but low purchase volume (1,121), indicating potential for revenue growth.

 ### Insight
-Revenue is not driven by purchase volume alone.
+Revenue performance is structurally driven by transaction value and purchase frequency, rather than purchase volume alone.
 The contrast between Outerwear and Intimates clearly demonstrates that price plays a more significant role than quantity.
 The product structure naturally segments into three groups: high-value categories such as Outerwear & Coats, balanced categories such as Jeans, and volume-driven categories such as Intimates and Swim.
+This indicates that category performance is not uniform, and each category operates under a different revenue mechanism.

 ## 3. Price Analysis